OpenHFT/RFC/README.md

 A version can be created or added by forking the repo and issuing a pull request for the changes made.

+# Naming of RFCs and terms
+Refer to the latest version in the RFC-Naming directory.

 # Template
-Refer to the latest version in the Template directory.
+Refer to the latest version in the RFC-Template directory.

 # License